Job no: 497244

 The Community Director position is a 12-month, live-in appointment reporting to the Director of Residential Education and is on a team comprised of six Community Directors.

-The Community Director supervises 10-20 Residential Advisers and oversees the daily operations of one or more residential areas.
-With building community as a priority of a Community Director’s work, this position is responsible for developing educational opportunities in an environment that enhances student learning and growth in areas including academic success, exploration and leadership, community, diversity and inclusion, social justice, and wellness.
+The Community Director supervises approximately 10-20 Residential Advisers and oversees the daily operations of one or more residential areas.
+With building community as a priority of a Community Director’s work, this position is responsible for developing educational opportunities in an environment that enhances student learning and growth in areas including academic success, campus and community engagement, social justice and inclusion, personal development and leadership & professional development.

 • Provide on-going support and direction for student staff through weekly staff meetings, one-on-one conversations, and informal interactions to engage in ongoing development